 GBIF has established itself as an essential infrastructure underpinning science and policy related to biodiversity.
 This is demonstrated by the growing volume of peer-reviewed research using data discovered and accessed through GBIF.

-Since 2008, more than 850 research papers in academic journals have cited use of GBIF-mediated data, and the number has been rising year by year.
+Since 2008, more than one thousand research papers in academic journals have cited use of GBIF-mediated data, and the number has been rising year by year.
 This is the strongest possible demonstration of the return on investment that GBIF Participant countries and organizations have made since 2001, building the GBIF informatics infrastructure and mobilizing data accumulated over 300 years of biological exploration of the planet.

 The Secretariat constantly scans the scientific literature to identify and tag GBIF-relevant research, and a searchable archive is freely available through the Mendeley GBIF Public Library.
 You can find publications authored from your own country by clicking on the Publications tab of the relevant country page, accessible from here.